blacklabcapital/safestore/README.md

 `safestore` is a Go package providing simple, useful, performant, O(1) access map-based key/value data storage implementations that offer atomic update and access methods safe for concurrent use.

-Reusability is a key tenant of this package.
+Reuse is a key tenant of this package.
 How many times have you had to rewrite/reuse the same design patterns to support concurrent go routine access data stores? *Spoiler alert, we all know the answer.
 A LOT.*

 `safestore` seeks to be a general purpose "one-stop-shop" for any kind of <u>well tested</u> atomic/concurrent safe data store.
 No more boiler plate code for what we thought were "specialized" use cases...eventually someone else will ~~probably~~ definitely need the same thing!